 Many landlords just consider their rented property to be an ‘investment’ and completely fail to realise that it is also a service to consumers and therefore heavily regulated.
 It is not that they consciously make a decision to break the law, they just don’t know that these laws exist.

-The worst case I am aware of in this context is that of Dr Victoria Martindale who failed to realise that she needed to do gas safety inspections every year, which resulted in the death of her tenant in 2013, reported on the BBC website here.
+The worst case I am aware of in this context is that of a landlord who failed to realise that she needed to do gas safety inspections every year, which resulted in the death of her tenant in 2013.

 One way to deal with this problem would be to copy the Welsh system where all landlords need to register and landlords intending to manage their own properties need to be licensed and undergo training.